 In a separate facet of the study, the mice were overfed a high-fat diet in an effort to gain weight.
 Those without TSK gained significantly less weight than those with TSK.
 Additionally, non-TSK mice had lower levels of fat mass on their liver (an unsurprising hallmark of fatty liver disease, yet another affliction associated with obesity and diabetes).

 So how could this be important for humans?
 For starters, metabolic disorders—like diabetes, metabolic syndrome, or insulin resistance, for example—can wreak havoc on your health and lead to a lifetime of symptom management.
 They can also contribute to weight gain and obesity, which currently affects 2.1 billion people across the globe.
 Understanding more about their root causes could lead to more effective treatment solutions.

 While sparking interest in metabolic disorders, this study also highlights the important role the liver plays in your overall health.
-Simply put, your liver is the body's switchboard to decide what should be flushed away as a toxin and what should be absorbed as a nutrient, so proper liver functioning is key to detox your body and ultimately burn fat.
+Simply put, your liver is the body's switchboard1 to decide what should be flushed away as a toxin and what should be absorbed as a nutrient, so proper liver functioning is key to detox your body and ultimately burn fat.
 With metabolic disorders, the liver's abilities to balance blood sugar and break down carbohydrates are compromised.

 While this study has broad implications for understanding metabolic health, there's still plenty to do on the future research front.
-According to Emily Kagey, a representative from the University of Michigan, the researchers plan on specifically looking at the relationship between TSK and thermogenic fat, or "brown fat," which creates heat and burns calories when used for energy in the body.
+According to Emily Kagey, a representative from the University of Michigan, the researchers plan on specifically looking at the relationship between TSK and thermogenic fat, or "brown fat," which creates heat and burns calories when used for energy2 in the body.

 Worried about your metabolism health?
 It may be time to re-evaluate your workouts or even update your diet plan.
 As for now, we'll have to wait and see how this discovery could officially change the future of how we think about and treat metabolic disorders.